Neloy-Barman/Blender-Artworks/Modifiers.md

 ### Mirror
 **This is the perfect modifier to give symmetrical vibe to anything.
 The cursor should be in the middle of the mirror objects.
 When you extrude things from one side, the for some cases they overlap.
-That's why You should use clipping to merge them properly.**
+That's why You should use clipping to merge them properly.
+To make symmetrical objects you can go to Mirror Object and pick the object using dropper tool.**

 ### Subdivision Surface